How important are diseases of cassava?

 Cassava is a very important food commodity in Africa, and as farmers, we need to apply the measures that help to manage cassava diseases.

-Now let us consider the various diseases of cassava and how they can be controlled or prevented.
+Now let us consider the various cassava diseases prevention and control measures.

 AFRICAN CASSAVA MOSAIC DISEASE